emreds/emreds/README.md

 <br />

 - I earned my MSc in Computer Science from the Technical University of Munich. <br />
-- My fields of Interest: Software Engineering and Machine Learning.
+- My fields of Interest: Software and Machine Learning.
 - You can reach out to me via: [e-mail](emredemireng@gmail.com).
 - [For more information](https://emreds.github.io/).